S/Sgt. Donald McDonald Barden

 Barden was born in 1920 in Richland County, South

-him the brother of three sisters, a step-sister,
+made him the brother of three sisters, a

-Richmond County, Georgia, and worked in a shoe
+resided in Richmond County, Georgia, and worked in

 On July 24, 1940, he enlisted in the U.S. Army at Fort Benning, Georgia.
 He did his basic training at Ft.
 Benning, but it is not known what tank school he attended.
 After completion of basic training, he was assigned to the 753rd Tank Battalion.